PocketBun Differences From PocketBase

 This prevents accidental writes into node_modules-adjacent paths when used as package dependency.

-Both names map to the same plugin registration behavior.
+All names map to the same server-side JavaScript registration behavior.

 Hooks API And Module Loading